 Why Is ITF Used?

 ITF allows wider narrow bar width compared with other codes, if the label size and the number of digits are same.
 Therefore, even the printers with poor print quality can print the ITF code.
 Moreover, wider narrow bar width allows the barcode to be read from a long distance.

 What Is Add-on Version?

 The add-on version is the distribution code added after the standard version of the standard distribution code.
 It is used for products such as ham and sausages whose prices vary according to the weight of each individual package.
 The add-on version consists of five digits representing the measured value and the check digit with 1 digit.
 If a decimal point is necessary, it shall be placed between the third and fourth digits.
-Instead of add-on version, "EAN-128" based on CODE 128 is currently used as a code to represent measured values.
+Instead of add-on version, "GS1-128" based on CODE 128 is currently used as a code to represent measured values.

 Barcodes are printed on corrugated cardboard boxes using flexographic printing (the printing method using a resin or rubber relief press).
-Since the surface of the corrugated cardboard is not completely flat, the printing pressure of the flexographic press is not applied evenly.
+Since the surface of corrugated cardboard is not completely flat, the printing pressure of the flexographic press is not applied evenly.
 This may cause a distorted barcode.
-A bearer barcode is used to prevent the direct printing pressure from being concentrated on the barcode and to keep the printing pressure evenly.
+A bearer barcode is used to prevent the direct printing pressure from being concentrated on the barcode and to keep the printing pressure even.